-These represent several volcanic hazards, including ashfall, lava flows, lahars and pyroclastic flows, in addition to the associated active geothermal areas (see 2.3.7Section 3.7).
+These represent several volcanic hazards, including ashfall, lava flows, lahars and pyroclastic flows, in addition to the associated active geothermal areas (see Clause 2.3.7 ).

 Within the Rotorua District, active caldera volcanoes are limited to the Okataina Volcanic Centre (OVC) located between Rotorua and Kawerau.
 The extent of this hazard zone is included as a layer on the Rotorua Lakes Council Geyserview webapp.
 Whilst no specific assessment or mitigation is strictly required, it is considered appropriate to identify where sites are located within this hazard area, as this may not be well understood by developers and other stakeholders.